 - Extremely confusing menus due to tons of features and poor organization

-It’s built to last, with an extremely durable construction and extra long battery life.
+It’s built to last, with extremely durable construction and extra-long battery life.

 One of the ways it saves battery life is by going to sleep when you stop moving for a while.

 The way to use the battery life is by setting to your needs and trip.